External Ids for BBS4 Gene

 GeneCards Summary for BBS4 Gene

 BBS4 (Bardet-Biedl Syndrome 4) is a Protein Coding gene.
 Diseases associated with BBS4 include bardet-biedl syndrome 4 and bbs4-related bardet-biedl syndrome.
-GO annotations related to this gene include microtubule motor activity and alpha-tubulin binding.
+Among its related pathways are Organelle biogenesis and maintenance and Cargo trafficking to the periciliary membrane.
+GO annotations related to this gene include microtubule motor activity and RNA polymerase II repressing transcription factor binding.
 An important paralog of this gene is TTC8.

 UniProtKB/Swiss-Prot for BBS4 Gene